You are currently viewing 10 Simple SEO Tips for Your Photography Blog

 2. Keyword Density

-You’ve got your keywords—but how to use them effectively?
+You’ve got your keywords now—but how to use them effectively?

 Ideally, you’ll use your keywords in your post title, the body of the post itself, in the alt text and file names of your images, and in your meta description.
 Phew!